V. Ruventhiran: Selangor

 On 18 December 2022, Ruventhiran rejoin his former club Selangor, following departure of PJ City from a part in professional football.

 Aguilas-UMAK

 On 12 August 2025, Ruventhiran announced that he had joined Aguilas–UMak of the Philippines Football League, marking his first stint outside Malaysia.

+Melaka

+In February 2026, Ruventhiran returned to Malaysia by joining Melaka, citing his wish to play football at a more competitive level and to reunite with his former under-23 national team manager E. Elavarasan.

 International career

 Senior

 On 20 May 2022, Ruventhiran was called up to join the Malaysia national team for the first time, ahead of two friendly matches against Brunei on 27 May 2022 and Hong Kong on 1 June 2022.
 He made his international debut for the senior team against Brunei, where he was substituted in the 62nd minute of a 4–0 win.

 He was a part of the squad during the 2023 AFC Asian Cup qualifying matches, eventually helping them to qualify for the final tournament in Qatar.
 On 23 November 2022, he was named in Malaysia's preliminary 41-man squad for the 2022 AFF Championship, being included in the final 23-man squad for the tournament.

+On 11 July 2026, Ruventhiran was called up by Malaysia interim manager Tan Cheng Hoe for the 25-man final squad list for the 2026 ASEAN Championship.